 We are now living in the golden age of wide and deep multifrequency surveys.
-This is extremely useful to investigate properties (see e.g., Kauffmann et al., 2003), nature, cosmological evolution (see e.g., Brandt and LSST AGN Science Collaboration, 2006; Best et al., 2014; Kaiser and Best, 2007) and environments (see e.g., Morganti et al., 1988; Croston et al., 2018; Hardcastle et al., 2018) of several classes of extragalactic sources, as radioloud active galaxies, having a low sky density (i.e., number of sources per square degree).
-Thus, we recently embarked in a project aiming at creating homogeneous and complete catalogs of different classes of radio galaxies, uniformly selected on the basis of their radio morphological properties (Fanaroff & Riley, 1974).
-The first three catalogs, restricted to the local Universe (i.e., at z < 0.15) and covering the major classes of radio galaxies (namely FR I, FR II and FR 0) have been recently published (Capetti et al., 2017a,b; Baldi et al., 2018), while the present work focuses again on a class of radio galaxies with extended radio emission beyond the host galaxy.
+This is extremely useful for investigating the properties (see, e.g., Kauffmann et al. 2003), nature, cosmological evolution (see, e.g., Brandt 2006; Best et al. 2014; Kaiser & Best 2007), and environments (see, e.g., Morganti et al. 1988; Croston et al. 2019; Hardcastle et al. 2019) of several classes of extragalactic sources, such as radio-loud active galaxies, having a low sky density (i.e., a small number of sources per square degree).
+Thus, we recently embarked on a project whose goal is to create homogeneous and complete catalogs of different classes of radio galaxies, uniformly selected on the basis of their radio morphological properties (Fanaroff & Riley 1974).
+The first three catalogs, restricted to the local Universe (at z < 0.15) and covering the major classes of radio galaxies (namely FR I, FR II, and FR 0) have been recently published (Capetti et al. 2017a,b; Baldi et al. 2018), while the present work focuses again on a class of radio galaxies with extended radio emission beyond the host galaxy.

 Both FR I and FR II radio galaxy catalogs were created on the basis of the radio morphological classification scheme of extragalactic radio sources with large-scale structures introduced by Fanaroff & Riley (1974).
-Thus radio galaxies can be broadly divided in two main classes, on the basis of the ratio of distance between the regions of highest radio surface brightness on opposite sides of the central nucleus (associated with the host galaxy) to the total extent of the source, up to the lowest brightness contour in the radio images at 1.4 GHz.
-Edge-darkened radio sources are classified as FR Is, while edge-brightened ones as FR IIs.
-Then, in the FR0CAT, we indeed presented a sample of 108 "compact" radio sources with $z \le 0.05$ and having a radio size $\le 5$ kpc and no extended radio emission.
+Thus, radio galaxies can be broadly divided in two main classes, on the basis of the ratio of distance between the regions of highest radio surface brightness on opposite sides of the central nucleus (associated with the host galaxy) to the total extent of the source, up to the lowest brightness contour in the radio images at 1.4 GHz.
+Edge-darkened radio sources are classified as FR Is, while edge-brightened sources as FR IIs.
+Then, in the FR0CAT, we presented a sample of 108 "compact" radio sources, called FR 0s (Baldi et al. 2015), with $z \le 0.05$ and having a radio size ≤ 5 kpc, which mostly appear unresolved up to 0.2" and occasionally show resolved jets (Baldi et al. 2019).
 These also show the typical optical spectrum of low-excitation radio galaxies.

-Here we present the fourth catalog of the series, focused on an "intermediate" class of radio galaxies between FR Is and FR IIs, having extended radio emission well beyond the optical profiles of their host galaxies: the Wide-Angle Tailed radio galaxies catalog.
+Here we present the fourth catalog in the series, which focuses on an intermediate class of radio galaxies between FR Is and FR IIs, having extended radio emission well beyond the optical profiles of their host galaxies: the Wide-Angle Tailed radio galaxies catalog.

-Observed for the first time with the NRAO (National Radio Astronomy Observatory) interferometer at 2.7 GHz, during a survey of sources in the Abell clusters (Owen & Rudnick, 1976), WATs were named according to their radio morphology presenting bright hotspots (i.e., referred as "warmspots") closer to their radio core with respect to FR IIs and with extended radio plumes beyond them (O'Donoghue et al., 1990).
+Observed for the first time with the National Radio Astronomy Observatory (NRAO) interferometer at 2.7 GHz during a survey of sources in the Abell clusters (Owen & Rudnick 1976), wide-angle tailed radio galaxies (hereafter WATs) were given this name because their radio morphology presents bright hotspots (called "warmspots") closer to their radio core with respect to FR IIs and with extended radio plumes beyond them (O'Donoghue et al. 1990).
+Leahy (1993) defines WATs as a class of sources that initially have well-collimated jets on a kiloparsec scale and that suddenly flare into diffuse plumes, which may be significantly bent.

-Owen & Rudnick (1976), noting that this source class has higher radio luminosity than the radio sources with narrower tails (a.k.a. head-tailed radio galaxies), proposed that their curved radio structure could be due to the motion of the host galaxy through the intergalactic medium (IGM), slower than head-tailed sources.
-This scenario is supported by the fact that WATs are generally associated with more dominant cluster galaxies (Bird, 1994; Pinkney, 1995).
+Owen & Rudnick (1976), noting that this source class has higher radio luminosity than the radio sources with narrower tails (also known as head-tailed radio galaxies), proposed that their curved radio structure could be due to the motion of the host galaxy through the intergalactic medium (IGM), moving more slowly than the head-tailed sources.
+This scenario is supported by the fact that WATs are generally associated with more dominant cluster galaxies (Bird 1994; Pinkney 1995).